 That is why many feed companies now offer high-fat diets specifically designed for these sensitive horses.

 However, keep in mind that forage--both grasses and some types of hay-- is another common source of NSCs.
 Therefore, it’s important to limit green pasture for PSSM horses, especially, and get your hay tested as well.
 Having an NSC level of 12% or lower in your forage (think: low carb horse hay) is best for these animals.
 Studies have shown that RER horses can tolerate higher NSC levels in forage, but caution is still advised.

 The importance of equine exercise training

-Though feeding high fat feeds can make a big difference in equine muscle disorders, we can’t forget the importance of exercise, which suppresses sugar uptake and also helps horses to better metabolize sugars.
+Though feeding a high fat diet can make a big difference for horses with equine muscle disorders, we can’t forget the importance of exercise, which suppresses sugar uptake and also helps horses to better metabolize sugars.

 Additionally, PSSM horses use excess glycogen as fuel, so this leads to less accumulation in the muscles.
 As a result, daily exercise (without days off) is recommended for any horse diagnosed with a muscle disease.
 In fact, studies show that while 50% of PSSM horses improve with diet changes alone, 90% improve with both diet changes AND exercise.

 High fat diets for horses without muscle disorders

 In addition to being beneficial for horses with RER or PSSM, high fat diets appear to be helpful for some other horses, such as those in hard training or work.
 Fat contains more than twice the amount of energy than carbohydrates, making high fat feeds or supplements a safe and efficient energy source for performance horses.
 Studies also show that horses on high fat (or low NSC) diets tend to perform longer without fatigue, and this may have something to do with the fact that the digestion of fat produces less internal body heat when compared to high carbohydrate or high protein diets.